shopware/docs/guides/plugins/plugins/framework/data-handling/add-complex-data-to-existing-entities.md

 ## Entity extension vs. Custom fields

-[Custom fields](../custom-field/add-custom-field) are by default configurable by the admin user in the Administration and they mostly support scalar types, e.g. a text-field, a number field, or the likes.
+[Custom fields](../custom-field/add-custom-field) are by default configurable by the admin user in the Administration, and they mostly support scalar types, e.g. a text-field, a number field, or the likes.
 If you'd like to create associations between entities, you'll need to use an entity extension, just like we did here.
 Of course, you can also add scalar values without an association to an entity via an extension.